-The leaves of this native to Japan, China, and Korea are 1 3 in. long, each with five oblong leaflets that are notched at the tips.
+The leaves of this native to Japan, China, and Korea are 1 3 inches long, each with five oblong leaflets that are notched at the tips.
 New leaves are tinged purple, then mature to bluish green.
-Early spring blossoms are fragrant, rosy purple to chocolate-purple, hanging in clusters to 5 in. long.
+Early spring blossoms are fragrant, rosy purple to chocolate-purple, hanging in clusters to 5 inches long.
 Blooms are mostly hidden by leaves and are not terribly showy.
 'Alba' and 'Shirobana' have white flowers; those of 'Rosea' are lavender.
 'Variegata' has light pink flowers and leaves splashed with creamy white.
-Edible fruit, only occasionally produced, resembles a thick purplish sausage 24 in. long.
+Edible fruit, only occasionally produced, resembles a thick purplish sausage 24 inches long.

 A. trifoliata, called threeleaf akebia, is similar to A. quinata, but each leaf has three leaflets.
 It's also less vigorous and less common.
 'Deep Purple' boasts blackish purple, extremely fragrant flowers.